sapphirepp/sapphirepp/doc/pages/examples/gyro-motion-f0.md

 @snippet{lineno} examples/gyro-motion-f0/gyro-motion-f0.cpp MPI initialization

-Next, we create set the @ref Sapphire::Utils:SapphireLogStream "saplog" to only show the progress of the simulation, and not the debug messages.
+Next, we create set the @ref sapphirepp::Utils:SapphireLogStream "saplog" to only show the progress of the simulation, and not the debug messages.

 @snippet{lineno} examples/gyro-motion-f0/gyro-motion-f0.cpp Saplog